 Large Truck Left-Turn Accidents

-Left-hand truck accidents occur when a truck driver attempts to make it across traffic, but the entire body of the vehicle doesn’t make it across before traffic reaches it.
+Left-hand semi-truck accidents occur when a driver attempts to make it across traffic, but the entire body of the vehicle doesn’t make it across before traffic reaches it.
 It may be difficult or impossible for traffic to slow down, especially at high speeds.

 Because of the dangers outlined above, some trucking companies have outlawed or strongly discouraged their drivers to make left turns.
 For example, UPS has a policy against left-hand turns, a policy driven by a goal of improving fuel and delivery efficiency.